 |photo via Real Simple|

 Don’t worry, you don’t have to install a Chuck-E-Cheese-style monstrosity in your play room to reap the benefits of a little rough-housing.
 One or two strategically placed items will suffice.
 Although IKEA’s EKORRE line seems to have discontinued its swing (temporarily?), it’s still worth checking out for other affordable indoor playground options.
-Real Simple has a few installation tips here and if you really want to go all out, there’s this custom airbrushed wooden surf swing at Modern Convenience.
-So go get yourself an indoor swing or rope ladder and, as Max would say, “Let the wild rumpus start!”
+Real Simple has a few swing installation tips here and, if you really want to go all out, there’s this custom airbrushed wooden surf swing at Modern Convenience.
+So go get yourself an indoor swing (or rope ladder) and, as Max would say, “Let the wild rumpus start!”